lzajka/BatteryLogger/Readme.md

 make install
 ``

-NOTE: this will install locally for the user.
-No idea if this works with sudo.
+**NOTE**: When installing/making/cmaking do not use _sudo_ as the BatteryLogger is supposed to be installed for the user.
+System-wide installation will not work.